Guinea Fowl with Walnuts and Grape Juice recipe

 1. In four tablespoonfuls of olive oil, brown the guinea fowl, turning well so that it is evenly browned all over.

-3. Add the pine nuts and walnuts, bay leaf and fennel seeds.
+4. Add the grape juice, pine nuts and walnuts to the guinea fowl.
 Stir well and lower the heat so as not to burn the nuts.

 Did you make this recipe?